 - A. Competition: We shall demonstrate our goods and services are procured in an openly competitive manner.
 Competition will not be unreasonably restricted.
 [7 CFR 210.21(c)(1)] [2 CFR Part 200.319(a)(1-7] - B. Comparability: We recognize for true competition to take place, we must maintain reasonable product specifications to adequately describe the products to be purchased and the volume of planned purchases based upon pre-planned menu cycles.
-2 CFR 200.319(a)(6)/7 CFR 3016.36(c)(3)(i)/7 CFR 3019.44(a)(3)(iv)] - C. Documentation: We shall maintain for the current year and the preceding three years all menus, production records, invitations to bid, bid results, bid tabulations or any other significant materials that will serve to document our policies and procedures.
-[2 CFR 200.318(i)/7 CFR 3016.36(9)] - D. Code of Conduct: This program shall be governed by the attached Code of Conduct and it shall apply to all personnel, employees, directors, agents, officers, volunteers or any person(s) acting in any capacity concerning the food service procurement program.
-[2 CFR 200.318(c)(1)/7 CFR 3016.36(3)(1-1 v)] - E. Procurement Review Process: This procurement plan shall receive an internal program review on an annual basis by a staff person who is not associated with food service
+[2 CFR 200.319(a)(6)] - C. Documentation: We shall maintain for the current year and the preceding three years all significant materials that will serve to document our policies and procedures.
+[2 CFR 200.318(i)]

-- procurement process.
-This review shall be summarized in written form and kept with the other required program documentation. - F. Contract Administration: Purchases shall be checked or verified by designated staff to assure that all goods and services are received and prices verified.
+- D. Code of Conduct: This program shall be governed by the attached Code of Conduct and it shall apply to all personnel, employees, directors, agents, officers, volunteers or any person(s) acting in any capacity concerning the food service procurement program.
+[2 CFR 200.318(c)(1)] - E. Contract Administration: Purchases shall be checked or verified by designated staff to assure that all goods and services are received and prices verified.
 All invoices and receipts shall be signed, dated, and maintained in the documentation file.
-[2 CFR Part 200.318(b]) [7 CFR Part 3016.36(b)(2)]

-G. General Requirements:

-- Small, minority and women's businesses enterprises and labor surplus firms are used when possible.
-[2 CFR 200.321] - A cost or price analysis in connection with every procurement action in excess of the Simplified Acquisition Threshold including contract modifications.
-[2 CFR 200.323(a)] - Documented Procurement Procedures and activities will be maintained.
-[2 CFR 200.318(a)]

-H. Duties of Food Service Supervisor:
+[2 CFR Part 200.318(b]) - G. General Requirements: - 1.
+Small, minority and women's businesses enterprises and labor surplus firms are used when possible.
+[2 CFR 200.321] - 2.
+Ensure compliance with the Buy American Provision when purchasing food 7 CRF 210.21(d). - 3.
+A cost or price analysis in connection with every procurement action in excess of the Small Purchase Threshold including contract modifications.
+[2 CFR 200.323(a)] - 4.
+Documented Procurement Procedures and activities will be maintained.
+[2 CFR 200.318(a)] - H. Duties of Food Service Supervisor: - 1.
+Plan the goods or services needed for the school food service program for the school year based on planned menus through needs assessment, forecasting and budgeting. - 2.
+Develop written specifications for food/supplies needed.
+Include details such as descriptions and product requirements (e.g. packaging, weight, pack size, etc.) for needed goods or services. - 3.
+Compare product specifications among all vendors/contractors.
+Information for prices obtained from grocery stores, farmer's markets, etc. - 4.
+Make procurement awards based on the lowest and best vendor's response as determined by quality, availability, service, and price. - 5.
+Place and confirm orders with vendors or make plans to purchase the required items. - 6.

-- 1. To work with staff and clients in developing acceptable menus for breakfast and lunch. - 2.
-To compile market orders or requisitions for purchases which accurately reflect the total quantities of required foods to be ordered per (day, week or month). - 3.
-To place and confirm orders with vendors, or make plans to purchase the required items. - 4.
-To keep program menus up to date by testing and using new products and seeking feedback from staff and clients. - 5.
-To send out bid quotation forms to vendors who have expressed an interest in doing business with the sponsor. - 6.
 To make procurement awards based on the lowest and best vendor's response as determined by quality, availability, service and price. - 7.
 To work with vendors on a fair and equal basis. - 8.
-To develop a list of acceptable brands.
-(Multiple brands per bid item when possible.) - 9.
 To conduct an in-house procurement review once per year.

-Date of Adoption: July 17, 2017 Date of Revision August 13, 2018